sagar4884/plex-guide/docs/android-mobile-devices.md

 ![image](https://mediaclients.wiki/client%20screen%20shots/android_mobile/android5.png)

-Hit the < in the upper left and you are ready to stream
+Hit the < in the upper left and you are ready to stream</span>